artjsalina5/CSE3160---Functional-Programming-Fundamentals/README.md

 ### Academic Misconduct

 Exams are to represent the sole effort of the student submitting the work.
-This precludes usage or adaptation of material from the internet of from peers.
-That explicitely forbids the use of any LLM.
+This precludes usage or adaptation of material from the internet of from peers. *That explicitely forbids the use of any LLM.*, checkmate losers.
 This will be discussed at length during the first lecture.

 I enforce a zero-tolerance policy w.r.t. academic misconduct.
 Plagiarism is an extremely serious issue, will be aggressively pursued according to the full extent of University regulations.
 I strongly encourage students to re-familiarize with the Student Code.
 In addition, CSE3160 adopts the